aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/merging-and-unmerging-cells/_index.md

 The following steps describe how to merge cells in the worksheet using Microsoft Excel.

-1. Copy the data you want into the upper-leftmost cell within the range.
+1. Copy the data you want into the upper‑leftmost cell within the range.
-1. Select the cells you want to merge.
+2. Select the cells you want to merge.
-1. To merge cells in a row or column and center the cell contents, click **Merge and Center** icon on the **Formatting** toolbar.
+3. To merge cells in a row or column and center the cell contents, click the **Merge and Center** icon on the **Formatting** toolbar.

 ### **Using Aspose.Cells**

 The [**Cells**](https://reference.aspose.com/cells/java/com.aspose.cells/Cells) class has some useful methods for the task.
-For example, the method [**merge()**](https://reference.aspose.com/cells/java/com.aspose.cells/cells#merge-int-int-int-int-) merges the cells into a single cell within a specified range of the cells.
+For example, the method [**merge()**](https://reference.aspose.com/cells/java/com.aspose.cells/cells#merge-int-int-int-int-) merges cells within a specified range.

 The following output is generated after executing the code below.